-Wiring to operate your brakes must be sized in both vehicles, suggesting a minimum of 14 gauge.
-Your camper has 14 gauge from front end to brakes.
-Brake assemblies are wired in parallel, never in a series.
-Being parallel, there will be equal voltage and amperage at each brake assembly for equal braking capability and/ or performance.
-12 gauge would be better in tow vehicle.
+Wiring to operate your brakes must be sized correctly in both vehicles, suggesting a minimum of 14 gauge from front to end to brake assemblies.
+Wiring is done parallel, never in series.
+Being parallel, there will equal voltage at each brake assembly for equal braking capability and performance.